python-websockets/websockets/README.rst

 Python.
 It implements `RFC 6455`_ with a focus on correctness and simplicity.
 It passes the `Autobahn Testsuite`_.

-Built on top on Python's asynchronous I/O support introduced in `PEP 3156`_, it provides an API based on coroutines, making it easy to write highly concurrent applications.
+Built on top of Python's asynchronous I/O support introduced in `PEP 3156`_, it provides an API based on coroutines, making it easy to write highly concurrent applications.